Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

 Hence, adding attributes $M'$ to a context under such a structure $\Sigma$ consists of adding the attributes and extending the incidence relation according to this interpretation.
 It may be performed as:

 and suppressing them as:

-Applying a scaling operation $\varsigma$ to a formal context $K$ following a structure $\Sigma$ can thus be decomposed into \begin{enumii} \item determining the set of attributes $\varsigma(\Sigma)$ to add, and \item extending the context with these attributes: \end{enumii} This unified view of scaling may be applied to many available scaling operations.
+Applying a scaling operation $\varsigma$ to a context $K$ following a structure $\Sigma$ can thus be decomposed into \begin{enumii} \item determining the set $D_{\varsigma,\Sigma}$ of attributes to add, and \item extending the context with these attributes: \end{enumii}

+This unified view of scaling may be applied to many available scaling operations.
 We discuss these below.